MattB17/ComputerNetworks/terminology.md

 * **MSS:** Maximum Segment Size
 * **MTTF:** Mean Time to Failure
 * **MTU:** Maximum Transmission Unit
+  * The maximum amount of data that a link layer frame can carry

 ### N
 * **NAKs:** Negative Acknowledgements